 - The smart home: coming but not here yet – outlook

-The Internet of Everything is a term that was coined by Cisco but is also used by other companies like Intel.
+The Internet of Everything is a term that was coined by Cisco but is also used by other companies.

 The Internet of Things focuses too much on the things and, as mentioned, is also very broadly used.
 It’s why some started distinguishing between the just mentioned Consumer Internet of Things and the Industrial Internet of Things.